tblaase/Net_Practice/README.md

 # Net_Practice
 [My solution](https://github.com/tblaase/Net_Practice/my_solutions) and basic explanantion on Net_Practice and networking basics.<br>

+First of all, thanks to [Robin | radelwar](https://github.com/Radel-24) for explaining the more in depth stuff to me.<br>
 This may not be perfect since i just learned about all of the following myself.<br>
 So please, if there is anything wrong or missing, please notify me by reaching out to me ([my profile](https://github.com/tblaase)) or create an [issue](https://github.com/tblaase/Net_Practice/issues/new), thanks.<br>